harlyq/aframe-harlyq-components/components/aframe-simple-hands-component/README.md

 **simple-hands** offers hover and grab events and can be used on entities with a **tracked-controls** component.
 The hover events use sphere to object aligned bounding box checks, selecting the smallest object if multiple objects overlap.

+If the **debug** component is on this entity then show a wireframe around the collision sphere and boxes around each of the objects that are subject to collision checks

 e.g.
 ```html
 <a-entity vive-controls="hand: left" simple-hands="objects: .special; offset: 1 1 0; radius: 0.01"></a-entity>